 The Average True Range (ATR) indicator can be useful for scalping gold.
 It measures volatility by calculating the average range between high and low prices over a specific period.
 Traders can use ATR to set appropriate stop-loss levels and gauge potential profit targets.

 The Moving Average Convergence Divergence (MACD) is a popular trend-following indicator suitable for scalping strategies.
 It consists of two lines (MACD and signal lines) and a histogram.
 Traders can interpret the MACD crossover, divergences, and histogram patterns to identify potential trend reversals and generate scalping signals.

 The Relative Strength Index (RSI) is a widely used momentum indicator for scalping.
 It oscillates between 0 and 100, indicating overbought and oversold conditions.
 Traders can utilize RSI readings to identify potential price reversals and generate scalping signals.

 Fibonacci Retracement is a popular tool for identifying potential reversal levels.
 Traders use Fibonacci ratios (such as 38.2%, 50%, and 61.8%) to draw retracement levels on price charts.
 These levels can act as support or resistance zones, helping traders identify potential reversal points for scalping trades.

 Please note that these are examples of indicators commonly used for scalping purposes.
 The best indicator for you may vary based on your trading style, preferences, and the specific market conditions you are trading in.

 Scalping Explained Briefly

-Scalp traders analyse the market in ways peculiar to them.
-Afterwards, either buy or sell orders are opened and closed in seconds- minutes.
+Scalp traders analyze the market in ways peculiar to them.
+Afterward, either buy or sell orders are opened and closed in seconds- minutes.